Sunday, January 16, 2011

 But this isn't true.
 None of it is.

-Even so, HWA misquoted Hislop (purposely or not, I do not know) because HWA says an evergreen tree springs up from the stump while Hislop says a palm tree springs up beside the stump.
 Hislop provides a hand-drawn illustration supposedly of a coin from Tyre which he used to manufacture this story (see figure 27 on p.
-98.)
+98).

 This drawing is supposedly the proof.
-One cannot claim accuracy of the supposed proof then deviate from the supposed proof.
+One cannot claim accuracy of the supposed proof then deviate from it.
 If the supposed proof says "palm tree next to stump" then that is the only way the story can possibly go.
 One cannot base everything they have off of this drawing then not agree with the drawing.
-Pine tree is not part of this drawing, therefore either palm tree is the only possible correct option or the entire thing is wrong.
+Pine tree is not part of this drawing.
+The source is either right or the entire thing is wrong.

 Hislop attempts to escape this reality.
 Palm tree, fir tree, it’s all the same to Hislop.
 Throughout the book he ties every tree to the Christmas tree.
 He goes on to claim it’s the idea that matters, not the species of the tree.